MayconCardoso/Modularized-Kotlin-Clean-Architecture-Showcase/README.md

 ## Kotlin Learning

-This project has been created just to practice a little bit of Kotlin and it's libraries structured in a multi-module fashion, with semantics guided by Clean Architecure; this means that high level modules don't know anything about low-level ones.
+This project has been created just to practice a little bit of Kotlin and it's libraries; It has been structured in a multi-module fashion, with semantics guided by Clean Architecture; this means that high-level modules don't know anything about low-level ones.

 I gotta say that almost all developers have their favorite libraries to handle many different things.
 For example, many developers, including me, would rather Dagger to inject their dependencies.